Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/kubernetes.md

 ---

-This is it.
 Sciebo RDS is now ready to use through the Owncloud plugin.